-why does meiosis make 2 haploid cells then 4 haploid cells?Watch
+why does meiosis make 2 haploid cells then 4 haploid cells?Watch this thread

 I'm really confused by this

 When the chromosomes are moved the first time both chromatids are still joined at the centromere, which means it is still one chromosome.
 It is also worth noting at this point they have crossing over at points called chiasmata, and they independently line up (independent assortment).

 You should be able to see it all from just googling meiosis and following a diagram.

 At interphase prior to the first division, each chromosome in the mother gamete cell is a single strand of DNA (total amount of DNA in the cell = 2c, total number of chromosomes = 2n or 'diploid')

 Then all the DNA strands replicate, but the doubled strands remain connected at the centromere, so they are still considered to be one chromosome and the cell is still 'diploid'. (total amount of DNA in the cell = 4c, but chromosomes still = 2c)

 At prophase, sister chromosomes pair up and crossing over between the four strands of DNA takes place